“Smart and attractive packaging of spices might victimize you and play with your health.”

 On Your Detective Mode!

 Usually delivered in powdered texture, spices make it real-easy to be mixed with ‘fillers’ to earn huge profits.
 Seller’s might cheat right under your nose and you won’t be able to detect the same.
 When food adulteration is considered, especially spices, sawdust, flour and other ingredients are added as ‘fillers’ in spices.
 Substandard spices are used in powdered form with wise packaging at high prices.
 Indirectly, compromising on the quality.

 Hence, it becomes essential to detect food adulteration.
 Honestly speaking, it might ruin your health and those of others associated with you.
-Enduring usage of adulterated spices may result in stomach disorders, ulcers, diarrhoea, liver dysfunction, and in worst cases, it might cause cancer and poor heart health.
+Enduring usage of adulterated spices may result in stomach disorders, ulcers, diarrhea, liver dysfunction, and in worst cases, it might cause cancer and poor heart health.

 This review is aimed at serving an all-inclusive summary concerning recent findings of spices as well as the active compounds present in it.
 In a nutshell; their role in terms of food preservation and extension of product shelf-life in the form of natural bio ingredient.

 Food adulteration is no less than an epidemic.
 Extreme use of chemicals, colours, pesticides, and additives is being accepted on a broad spectrum overlooking the fact of it being a deadly combination.
 Undoubtedly, monetary gains play an essential role without giving a thought to far-reaching health hazards.

 - Coriander and dried ginger powder

 These spices contain pesticides beyond the prescribed limits by the Food Union.